korken89/nvim/README.md

 3. ???
 4. Profit!

-Nothing more is needed, the install script will clone, ownload and install packages that are missing.
+Nothing more is needed, the install script will clone, download and install packages that are missing.
-*Only for Manjaro!*
+**Only for Manjaro!**